rkcosmos/Data-Analyst-Nanodegree-Udacity/P6-Data-Visualization/README.md

 ##Design

 The visualisation has two parts, choropleth map and line graph.
 The map uses color hue as visual encoding to demonstrate tax/budget distribution among provinces in Thailand.
-I choose map to represent this information because the viewer can easily see spatial distribution along different region of Thailand.
+I chose map to represent this information because the viewer can easily see spatial distribution along different regions of Thailand.
 Tax and budget are generally incresing over time, so I use line graph to illustrate this time development.

 After the feedbacks, I made changes in several points as follow: